 5 Tips to a Successful Music Class

-Before you or your children begin the first music lesson, you should know how to have the best experience possible and learn the most from every lesson.
-Our knowledgeable staff has created a few simple guidelines that will help you and your child have a meaningful, rewarding experience learning music.
+Before you or your children begin the first music lesson, you should know how to have the best experience possible, and learn the most from every lesson.
+Our knowledgeable staff has created a few guidelines that will help you and your child have a meaningful, rewarding experience learning music.

 How young is too young to learn a musical instrument?
 Answer: It depends.
 Because learning music comes from the heart, you can begin at almost any age.
 Occasionally, however, starting a child too young can lead to frustration.
 For example, some instruments like guitar require greater finger dexterity than piano.
 So sometimes it is best to wait until the right age so your child has a pleasant, fun experience.
 Waiting as little as one year can mean that your child will progress much faster and learn far better.